ODLS1/Mlaem_Pre-Release/README.md

 The draft roadmap for the development of Mlaem can be found [here](Roadmap.md).

 ### Download
 To download the software, click on the green "<> Code" button and select "Download ZIP".
 Open the zip file from your file manager, extract the files, and move them to the location where you want to run Mlaem.
 On Windows, you may get a warning that "Windows protected your PC".
 Click on the tiny "More info" link on the left side of the window containing the message and then click "Run anyway".
-On MacOS, you may get a warning about the developer signature, which you can safely ignore by following instructions on the web.
+On MacOS, you may get a warning about the developer signature -- see the instructions below.

 The Mlaem executable has been built entirely from source code using minimal library dependencies (all trusted, all source code) and should pose minimal risk.
 The Mlaem team will work with Microsoft and Apple to properly certify Mlaem as trusted software in the future.